-Beley liley, alee lala, Bela byla ty i ala.64
+Beley liley, alee lala, Bela byla ty i ala.66

-The original sounds more beautiful than my rough-andready translation: "You were white and rosy, whiter than a lily, rosier than a ruby."65
+The original sounds more beautiful than my rough-andready translation: "You were white and rosy, whiter than a lily, rosier than a ruby."67

 "The acoustic phenomena of language are hard to distinguish from the influence of meaning," Béla Zolnai wrote (Nyelv és hangulat [Language and atmosphere]).
 The rigid or soft ring of words doesn't only depend on the combination of sounds!
 You fall into a reverie when hearing the word "violet": what a gentle, kind little flower.
-The word "violence" clangs angrily in your ears, although its letters are almost the same.
-The word "Andalusia" tinkles softly, but
+The word "violence" clangs angrily in your ears, although its letters are

-^{63.} Hungarian: "Langyos szellők lágyan lengedeznek."
+65. Hungarian: "Langyos szellők lágyan lengedeznek."

-^{64.} From Plamennyi krug [Circle of flame], 1908.
+66. From Plamennyi krug [Circle of flame], 1908.

-^{65. &}quot;Ruby" is poetic license; "ЛАЛ" (lal) is red spinel.
+&quot;Ruby" is poetic license; "ЛАЛ" (lal) is red spinel.

-"vandalism" clangs roughly, even though both words come from the same root.
-You react to the word fülbemászó66 one way if it means a catchy tune, and another way if it means an ugly earwig.
+almost the same.
+The word "Andalusia" tinkles softly, but "vandalism" clangs roughly, even though both words come from the same root.
+You react to the word $f\ddot{u}lbem\acute{a}sz\acute{o}^{68}$ one way if it means a catchy tune, and another way if it means an ugly earwig.

 Czech and Serbian usually earn bad grades in melodiousness.
 They are condemned by public opinion because of their complex consonant clusters.
 Crni vrh (black peak) is usually quoted from Serbian: it consists almost solely of consonants.
 The reason why I think Czech doesn't have a pleasant effect on the ears is because it has word-initial stress: i.e., it is always the first syllable of a word that raps your eardrum.
-This may be the reason why Hungarian is not considered nice either.
+This may be the reason, I think, why Hungarian is not considered nice, either.